Hopkins helps Cardinals rally past 49ers 24-20

 Cardinals: S Jalen Thompson left the game with an ankle injury in the first half. ...
 C Mason Cole left in the second half with a hamstring injury.

-49ers: WR Richie James Jr. left in the second half with a hamstring injury, leaving San Francisco with just three healthy receivers.
+49ers: James left in the second half with a hamstring injury, leaving San Francisco with just three healthy receivers. ...
+TE George Kittle played the second half despite a lower-leg injury but wasn’t targeted in 30 snaps after halftime.

 UP NEXT